Rhoopes25/HairLondon/README.md

 Fundamental Value: Calm.
 She can book without the usual anxiety of gambling on a stylist she's never seen work, freeing up the small window of time she has to actually think about herself instead of worrying.
 ## 2. The Three Screens

 Home: Its job is to show what the site is for right away: a photo, the name "Hair by London," and one "Book Now" button.
-The only other element on the screen, the tab bar, is small and secondary, so it doesn't compete with that main message.
+The only other element on the screen, the top nav bar, is small and secondary, so it doesn't compete with that main message.
 This answers the question: can someone tell what this is for in one glance, before reading anything?

 Work: Its job is to let her see real photos of the stylist's work and read reviews before booking.
 This earned its spot because the whole idea behind the site is trust: she won't book with someone she doesn't already trust, and this screen is what builds that trust.
 This answers the question: does this screen actually build trust before she books?